 Underground bunker data centre

-This World Backup Day we are proud to share our newest infrastructure project: a second hosting location, deep underground in a former Cold War bunker just a stone’s throw from Hazerswoude-Dorp.
+This World Backup Day we're opening a second hosting location: deep underground in a former Cold War bunker, a stone's throw from Hazerswoude-Dorp.

 • Constant temperature and humidity without active cooling